eduardobonfim98/speech-to-image-generator/README.md

 3-) Openjorney, an open source text-to-image model that generates AI art images in the distinctive style of Midjourney.
 This unique model is a fine-tuned version of Stable Diffusion.
 Another novel use of the stable diffusion model is to show the the denoising processing, coming from noise and becoming the image.

+I have included a question mark button within the interface.
+By clicking on this button, users can access a comprehensive explanation of how the models function and the step-by-step process of the denoising technique.

 Overall, this project allowed me to gain invaluable experience in cutting-edge machine learning technologies and their practical applications while contributing to the research efforts of the Centre for Artificial Intelligence.

 You can access the project at this URL https://160.85.252.37/